Johnny McElhone

-John Francis McElhone (born 21 April 1963 in Glasgow, Scotland) is a Scottish guitarist and songwriter.
+John Francis McElhone (born 21 April 1963) is a Scottish guitarist and songwriter from Glasgow.

-He has played with three bands who have enjoyed a top-20 presence in the UK Singles Chart; the new wave bands Altered Images and Hipsway, and the alternative/pop rock band Texas.
-Altered Images and Texas have had top-20 UK Albums Chart hits.
+He played with three bands who have enjoyed a top-20 presence on the UK Singles Chart; the new wave bands Altered Images and Hipsway, and the alternative/pop rock band Texas.
+Both Altered Images and Texas have had top 20 albums on the UK Albums Chart.

-McElhone contributed the musical part of co-writing the bulk of Texas's material.

-He is the son of Scottish Labour MPs Frank and Helen McElhone.
+He is one of four children of Scottish Labour MPs Frank and Helen McElhone.
 He is the father of child actor Jack McElhone, who co-starred with Gerard Butler and Emily Mortimer in the 2004 film Dear Frankie.